 * Transocean and Halliburton also named as defendants

-HOUSTON, April 29 (Reuters) - Louisiana shrimpers have filed a class-action lawsuit against oil giant BP Plc BP.L and owners of the oil rig that exploded in the Gulf of Mexico, marking the first claim for economic losses stemming from the disaster.
+HOUSTON, April 29 (Reuters) - Shrimpers in Louisiana and Alabama have filed class-action lawsuits against oil giant BP Plc BP.L and owners of the drilling platform that exploded in the Gulf of Mexico, as claims for economic losses anticipated from the disaster began to mount.

-The suit was filed on behalf of two commercial shrimp fishermen named in the suit, and all other coastal Louisiana residents whose livelihoods are threatened by the spill.
+The suits were filed on behalf of three commercial shrimp fishermen -- two in Louisiana and one in Alabama -- who are named in their respective complaints, and other coastal residents whose livelihoods are threatened by the spill.

 The Coast Guard estimates that 5,000 barrels (210,000 gallons) of crude oil a day is gushing from the sea floor where the blowout occurred, and authorities have said it could take weeks to cap the leak as BP mounts what it calls the largest oil spill containment operation in history.

-The suit names as defendants BP, which holds the lease to the offshore well; Swiss-based Transocean Ltd RIGN.SRIG.N, owner of the Deepwater Horizon drilling platform that exploded in flames on April 20 and collapsed two days later; and Halliburton Energy Services Inc HAL.N, which the suit says was engaging in cementing operations of the well and well cap.
+The suits name as defendants London-based BP Plc, which holds the lease to the offshore well; Swiss-based Transocean Ltd RIGN.SRIG.N, owner of the Deepwater Horizon drilling platform that exploded in flames on April 20 and collapsed two days later; Halliburton Energy Services Inc HAL.N, which was engaged in cementing operations of the well and well cap; and Cameron International Corp CAM.N, which supplied the rig's blow-out prevention equipment that failed.

-There was no immediate comment about the lawsuit from any of the companies.
+There was no immediate comment about the lawsuits from any of the companies.

 The semi-submersible oil drilling rig burst into flames while finishing a well for BP about 40 miles (64 km) southeast of the mouth of the Mississippi River.

-“While we’re still in the embryonic stages of quantifying the environmental impact, we’re watching in real time, and somewhat helplessly, a slow-motion disaster,” Louisiana-based lawyer Richard Arsenault, a partner in one of 10 law firms joining the legal action, said in an email.
+“While we’re still in the embryonic stages of quantifying the environmental impact, we’re watching in real time, and somewhat helplessly, a slow-motion disaster,” Louisiana-based lawyer Richard Arsenault, a partner in one of 10 law firms joining the Louisiana filing, said in an email.

 Our Standards: The Thomson Reuters Trust Principles.